 How To Order A Car Air Filter

-It’s Saturday morning you’ve got a window of one hour to get the job done.
-You’ve got your air filter, tools and you’ve done your homework.
+It’s Saturday morning.
+You’ve got a window of one hour to get the job done.
+You’ve got your air filter and tools and done your homework.

 Pulling the filter was easier than you thought, but wait….that filter doesn’t look right…..Arghhh!!!!